aws-powertools/powertools-lambda-java/docs/utilities/idempotency.md

 This is automatically done when you annotate your Lambda handler with [@Idempotent annotation](#idempotent-annotation).

-To prevent against extended failed retries when a [Lambda function times out](https://aws.amazon.com/premiumsupport/knowledge-center/lambda-verify-invocation-timeouts/), Powertools calculates and includes the remaining invocation available time as part of the idempotency record.
+To prevent against extended failed retries when a [Lambda function times out](https://aws.amazon.com/premiumsupport/knowledge-center/lambda-verify-invocation-timeouts/), Powertools for AWS Lambda (Java) calculates and includes the remaining invocation available time as part of the idempotency record.

 !!! example
     If a second invocation happens **after** this timestamp, and the record is marked as `INPROGRESS`, we will execute the invocation again as if it was in the `EXPIRED` state.